Tornadoes of 2017: February 7 (United States)

-February 19–20
+February 19–20 (Texas)

 Scattered tornadoes impacted the state of Texas on February 19 and 20.
 This included an EF2 and an EF1 tornado that moved through densely populated parts of San Antonio, Texas.
 The San Antonio tornadoes caused major roof damage to numerous homes, apartment buildings, and businesses along their paths, and downed numerous trees.
 EF0 tornadoes also caused minor damage in Windcrest and Garden Ridge.
 Two simultaneous EF2 tornadoes caused significant damage to grain silos, homes, train cars, and power poles in and around the town of Thrall as well.

-February 25
+February 25 (United States)

 Five tornadoes struck on February 25 in Pennsylvania, Maryland, and Massachusetts.
 An EF2 in Pennsylvania damaged a metal horse barn, severely damaged two houses, and caused varying degrees of damage to 28 additional houses.
 An EF1 in Massachusetts caused damage to two houses in Goshen.
 Farther east, in and near Conway, numerous trees were snapped and uprooted and several other houses were severely damaged.
 This tornado was the first Massachusetts tornado on record during the month of February.

-February 28 – March 1
+February 28 – March 1 (United States)

 A strong storm complex produced a significant and widespread tornado outbreak in and around the Ohio Valley and the Midwest.
 A moderate risk was issued by the Storm Prediction Center for Tuesday, February 28.
 This included a 15% hatched risk area for tornadoes.
-Several damaging tornadoes touched down, including a violent EF4 that leveled and swept away homes at the north edge of Perryville, Missouri and killed one person.
-An EF3 struck the towns of Naplate and Ottawa, Illinois and killed two people, while a fourth person was killed as a result of a long-track EF3 that passed near Crossville, Illinois and into Indiana.
+Several damaging tornadoes touched down, including a violent EF4 that leveled and swept away homes at the north edge of Perryville, Missouri, and killed one person.
+An EF3 struck the towns of Naplate and Ottawa, Illinois, and killed two people, while a fourth person was killed as a result of a long-track EF3 that passed near Crossville, Illinois, and into Indiana.
 An EF3 tornado also caused severe damage in and around the town of Washburn, Illinois.
 This was the most intense February tornado outbreak to affect Illinois since 1950, with at least three tornadoes of EF3 or greater intensity, including the Ottawa event, which was the northernmost February EF3 on record in the state of Illinois.
 The tornado that impacted the Perryville area tracked at least 50 miles and was also the first violent tornado of 2017.
 Overall, this outbreak produced 72 tornadoes and killed four people.

 March

-March continued the above average trend of the previous months.
-There were 176 preliminary reports of tornadoes in the United States during March, but 194 were confirmed.
-Notably, March reached above average activity in merely the first week, with two major outbreaks occurring in the span of 6 days.